maheese/go-demo-app/README.md

 ```

 #### GitHub Actions
-There is a workflow that will build, test, and deploy the app to cloud.gov when a pull request is created or changes are pushed to main.
+There is a demo workflow in this repository that will build, test, and deploy the app to cloud.gov when a pull request is created or changes are pushed to main.
 The worflow uses the [cg-cli-tools][4] action.
 In order to use this action you will need to create a service account in cloud.gov and store the username and password as secrets in GitHub.
-You can use the following command to create teh service account:
+You can use the following command to create the service account:

 ```shell
 $ cf create-service cloud-gov-service-account space-deployer my-service-account